 be changed to match.
 This might break existing lastlog files though?

-Updated by Lauri Tirkkonen about 5 years ago
+Updated by Lauri Tirkkonen over 5 years ago

 In addition to growing the size of struct lastlog, my solution: